SkylineCommunications/dataminer-docs/develop/TOOLS/TOOSLCSERepositoryManager/Creating_a_repository.md

 ## Other repository types

-Besides protocols, the SLC SE Repo Manager has different tabs for the the other repository types: Visios, Custom Solutions, Functions, Automation Scripts, Dashboards, Examples, Packages and Files.
+The SLC SE Repo Manager has different tabs for other repository types: *Visios*, *Custom Solutions*, *Functions*, *Automation Scripts*, *Dashboards*, *Examples*, *Packages*, and *Files*.

 ![](~/develop/images/SLCSERepoManager_Create_Files.png)<br>
-*SLC SE Repository Manager: Creating a Files repository with Constraint, Category and Name*
+*SLC SE Repository Manager: Creating a Files repository with Constraint, Category, and Name*

 To create a new repository, click the *Create repository* button in the corresponding tab.
 This will open the *Create New Repository* pop-up window, where you can provide the following information:

-- **Constraint**: Defines the visibility of the catalog item.
+- **Constraint**: Defines the visibility of the Catalog item.
+Select one of the following options:
-  - **Customers**: Repositories created specifically for one specific customer.
-The catalog item will be private.
+  - **Customers**: The repository is created specifically for one specific customer.
+The Catalog item will be private.
-  - **Generic**: Repositories that can be reused.
-The catalog item will be public.
-This does not apply to dashboards, these are currently private catalog items.
+  - **Generic**: The repository can be reused.
+The Catalog item will be public.
+This does not apply to dashboards; those are currently private Catalog items.
-  - **Internal**: Repositories that are not meant to be published on their own.
-They are part of an install package or are exclusively for internal use by Skyline.
-The catalog item will be private.
+  - **Internal**: The repository is not meant to be published on its own.
+It is part of an install package or is exclusively for internal use by Skyline.
+The Catalog item will be private.
 - **Category**: The category beneath the constraint.
 - **Name**: The user-friendly name of the repository.